stephanzlatarev/norman/notes.md

-============= MILESTONE 1 - Upgrade skills to work with memory

-- add skill to attack with army.
-Detect enemy closest to homebase.
-When enemy is detected, even if not in sight, switch from "scout" to "attack" mode.
-When no enemy is in sight and the position of the last detected enemy is clear of enemies, switch to "scout" mode.
-Scout skill requires "scout" mode.
-When in "attack" mode and army (biggest group of zealots close together) is stronger than visible enemy, then attack it.
-When in "attack" mode and army is weaker than visible enemy, then rally army to zealot with mean location.

-- add skill to defend nexus with probes when facing worker rush.
-Probes will attack only if an enemy unit attacks their nexus or them.
-Always attack with two probes against one enemy unit

-- add ownUnits to observe.js

-fix:
-  - "build probe" skill sets "game/minerals" to nexuses

-check list:
-  - probes are built when enough free psi and when there are less than 16 per nexus. probes cannot be more than 16 x 4 = 64
-  - new pylons are created when needed free psi is less than 8
-  - new expansion nexuses are created when there are enough minerals
-  - all probes harvest minerals. when a new probe is trained it is assigned a mineral. when a probe finishes building, it returns to its mineral
-  - chronoboost is always used for all nexuses
-  - the count of gateways matches the speed of gathering resources
-  - zealots are trained when there are minerals
-  - army scouts when enemy is not in sight
-  - army attacks when enemy is in sight
-  - worker rush is countered
-  - expansion locations for all arena maps
-  - no crashes vs old norman and vs lucid when playing in arena

-upload to arena

 ============= MILESTONE 2a - Use stalkers in army

-- improve skill "know how to select mineral field for harvest" to select the mineral field that is closest to nexus and then closest to probe

-- improve skill "build a pylon" with goal sequence "Select nexus", "Map area around nexus", "Select location", "Select builder"

-- add skill "Plan economy" which monitors stats, manages quotas, and creates build goals.

-============= MILESTONE 2b - Use stalkers in army

 - add skill to build assimilator
 - add skill to harvest vespene gas